AMD Fires Back With 7 New Chips, Flagship $449 Ryzen 7 5800X3D Lands April 20

 The Ryzen 7 5800X3D comes with the same eight Zen 3 cores and 16 threads as the standard Ryzen 7 5800X but has a lower 3.4 GHz base and 4.5 GHz boost frequency.
 That means AMD trimmed 400 MHz from the base clock and 200 MHz off the boost frequency.
 The chip will drop into existing 400- and 500-series motherboards, and AMD’s upcoming BIOS updates will also enable support on older 300-series platforms.
 That gives existing users an easy upgrade path while waiting for the Zen 4 Ryzen 7000 chips.

 Naturally, the 3D V-Cache tech has tradeoffs, with the most obvious coming as a $449 price tag.
 That means you’ll pay an extra $100 for the same number of cores as you’d get in the vanilla Ryzen 7 5800X, but you get an extra 64MB of L3 cache along with slightly lower clock speeds.
-As you can see in the album below, the 5800X3D’s primary attraction is the average 15% gain in gaming performance over the existing Ryzen 9 5900X that also currently retails for $450, but the 3D V-Cache doesn’t impact other types of work.
-Unfortunately, that means you’ll sacrifice four cores and eight threads in exchange for the extra cache, thus losing performance in some productivity applications.
+As you can see in the album below, the 5800X3D’s primary attraction is the average 15% gain in gaming performance over the existing Ryzen 9 5900X that also currently retails for $450.
+Unfortunately, the 3D V-Cache doesn’t impact other types of work, so you’ll sacrifice four cores and eight threads in exchange for the 5800X3D's extra cache, thus losing performance in some productivity applications.

 On average, the Ryzen 7 5800X3D is roughly seven percent faster than Intel’s $589 Core i9-12900K, but those gains will vary by title.
 However, the Core i7-12700K delivers effectively the same gaming performance as the 12900K, but for ~$400.
 That means the 5800X3D’s extra gaming performance comes at a premium, especially considering that the gains might not apply to a large number of titles.
 Additionally, the chip drops into aging AM4 motherboards.
 As a result, the $449 price tag doesn’t appear to be a clear slam dunk — we’ll have to wait for reviews to see how the chip stacks up.